-The State of Maryland has recently decided to shift over $400 million over 10 years in state teacher pension costs to Montgomery County.
-The State has also approved an inflexible “Maintenance of Effort” law on school funding that could force us to add at least $25 million to our reserves each year above and beyond what we already do.
+The State of Maryland has shifted over $400 million over 10 years in state teacher pension costs to Montgomery County.
+The State also approved an inflexible “Maintenance of Effort” law on school funding that could force the County to add at least $25 million to reserves each year above and beyond what is already done.
 Our ability to provide basic services to residents may be seriously jeopardized without additional revenue.

-Montgomery County Fire & Rescue Service will use the reimbursements to improve and expand critically needed services that save County lives and property.
-By law, the money recovered from insurers will be dedicated to Fire & Rescue and cannot be used for anything else, freeing up taxpayer dollars for other critical County services, such as education; other public safety needs; the safety net for seniors and the most vulnerable; libraries; recreation centers; and road maintenance.
+Montgomery County Fire & Rescue Service will use the reimbursements to improve and expand critically needed services that save County lives and property, including reducing response times and purchasing vehicles and equipment.
+By law, the money recovered from insurers will be dedicated to Fire & Rescue and cannot be used for anything else, freeing up taxpayer dollars for other critical County services such as education; other public safety needs; the safety net for seniors and the most vulnerable; libraries; recreation centers; and road maintenance.

 Under the EMS Law, a County Patient Advocate will address any questions and concerns and ensure the highest quality customer service.
 The Patient Advocate can be reached at (240) 777-3636 or MCFRS.EMSBilling@montgomerycountymd.gov.

 Montgomery County has contracted with a company called MED3000 based in Miamisburg, Ohio to handle our EMS transport insurance reimbursements.
 The company may need to contact people who were transported by ambulance if it needs additional information to file a claim with insurance companies.